Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

-Unlike these approaches, misbehavior detection attempts to detect malicious packets by considering the semantics of the content.
-There are many good reasons to avoid a focus on content in a generic networking setting, such as a business network: unlike in \acp{cITS}, these networks see a lot of encrypted traffic and a large variety of application layer protocols.
-In \acp{cITS}, we have relatively few protocols, and the transmitted data is typically of a public nature, so the content is not encrypted.
-In addition, misbehavior in \acp{cITS} is a greater challenge due to the privacy requirements in these systems.
-Therefore, misbehavior detection can also include detection mechanisms that study both the raw values and the semantics of message contents.
-Next, note that a \ac{cITS} does not have a clear system boundary that can be protected by the intrusion detection system.
-The goal of a \ac{cITS} requires a degree of cooperation between the nodes: detecting intrusions into the system is not sufficient.
-Finally, misbehavior detection includes the detection of faulty nodes, which are not considered by intrusion detection.
+Note that these definitions are not consistently used throughout the literature; in our work, we use misbehavior detection to refer to the detection of both faulty and malicious nodes.
+Unlike traditional intrusion detection, misbehavior detection attempts to detect incorrect packets, rather than detecting malicious packets.
+There are many good reasons to avoid a focus on content in a generic networking setting: unlike in \acp{cITS}, such networks see a lot of encrypted traffic and a large variety of application layer protocols.
+In \acp{cITS}, we have relatively few protocols, and the public nature of transmitted data implies that content is rarely encrypted.
+In addition, \acp{cITS} lack a clear system boundary, which is essential for effective \ac{IDS} deployment.
+Misbehavior detection can take advantage of the public nature of data, and does not suffer from the lack of a system boundary, making it a potentially more suitable approach.
+This type of detection may not be feasible for normal networks, but the characteristics shared between \acp{cITS} and \acfp{CPS} suggest some schemes could be used in both systems.